amalex5/proof-pilgrim/calculus/differentiation/differentiation.md

 ---

-We've been calculating slopes.
+**We've been calculating slopes**.
 Or, to use a fancier word, we've been taking derivatives.
 What do we know about how these creatures behave?

 For starters, we know Fermat's difference quotient: